catalyst-team/catalyst/CONTRIBUTING.md

 3. If you need more context on a specific issue, please ask, and we will discuss the details.

+You can also join our [Catalyst slack](https://join.slack.com/t/catalyst-team-core/shared_invite/zt-d9miirnn-z86oKDzFMKlMG4fgFdZafw) to make it easier to discuss.
 Once you finish implementing a feature or bugfix, please send a Pull Request.

 If you are not familiar with creating a Pull Request, here are some guides: